r-lib/styler/README.md

 - `\code{\link[...]{...}}` becomes `[...::...()]`
 - `\code{...}` becomes `` `...` ``

 More to come.
+The substitutions are not completely safe, please carefully examine the results!

 Let me know if this works with your documentation.

 ## Installation